 Originally from the Midlands, Sarah moved to Cardiff to study English at Cardiff University and has lived and worked in the city ever since, including in political support roles for several AMs and MPs.

-Andrew Fisher was appointed to the Board of Directors for WJEC CBAC Ltd as a Non-Executive Director in September 2016.
-Andrew also serves on the Board of Directors for the subsidiary company, WJEC CBAC (Services) Ltd, and is also a member of the Audit and Assurance Committee.
+Jessica Leigh Jones was appointed to the Board of Directors for WJEC CBAC Ltd as an Independent Non-Executive Director in 2018.
+She also sits on the Board of Directors for the subsidiary company WJEC CBAC (Services) Ltd.